Ficus benjamina: Cultivars

 Numerous cultivars are available (e.g. 'Danielle', 'Naomi', 'Exotica', and 'Golden King').
 Some cultivars include different patterns of colouration on the leaves, ranging from light green to dark green, and various forms of white variegation.
-In cultivation in the UK, this plant and the variegated cultivar 'Starlight' have gained the Royal Horticultural Society's Award of Garden Merit.
-The miniature cultivars, especially 'Too Little', are among the most popular plants for indoor bonsai.
+In cultivation in the UK, this plant and the variegated cultivar 'Starlight' have earned the Royal Horticultural Society's Award of Garden Merit.
+Miniature cultivars, especially 'Too Little', are among the most popular plants for indoor bonsai.

 Destructive roots and hurricane propensity

 The United States Forest Service states, "Roots grow rapidly, invading gardens, growing under and lifting sidewalks, patios, and driveways."
 They conclude that its use in tree form is too large for residential planting, therefore, the species should only be used as a hedge or clipped screen.

 These trees are also considered a high risk for succumbing to storm gale winds in hurricane-prone South Florida.
 As a consequence, in many jurisdictions in South Florida, no permit is needed for removal of these trees.
 The South Florida Water District recommends removing them safely and promptly.